Soil and Landscape Science

 - Integrated accounting and monitoring of soil and landscape functions

 - Soil-landscape modelling and digital soil mapping

 - Improved representation of soil carbon and nutrient cycling in simulation models

 - Impacts of global change on soil carbon capture and storage

 - Global soil spectroscopy

 Professor Raphael Viscarra Rossel

 Raphael is a soil scientist who’s work helps to better understand and predict how soil functions respond to climate and anthropogenic change.
 He’s particularly interested in carbon sequestration, the preservation of biodiversity, nutrient cycling and food production.
-He develops new methods for measuring, mapping and monitoring soil, and uses empirical and mechanistic models for prediction at relevant spatial and temporal scales.
+He develops new methods for measuring, mapping and monitoring soil, and uses empirical, machine learning and mechanistic models for prediction at relevant spatial and temporal scales.
 He is a Clarivate Analytics highly-cited researcher, has received numerous awards and has supervised and co-supervised many undergraduate and postgraduate students.
 Raphael serves as associate editor of the European Journal of Soil Science and in the Editorial Advisory Board of Global Change Biology.
 After 11 years at CSIRO, Raphael moved to Curtin in 2019 to create new research capacity in soil and landscape science.

-Zefang’s research so far has focused on the development of exoskeletons for lower limb and finger rehabilitation, and new methods for energy efficient human locomotion.
-Zefang’s interests extend to the development of novel machine learning and optimisation for soil and environmental assessment.
+Zefang’s PhD research focused on the development of exoskeletons for lower limb and finger rehabilitation and methods for energy efficient human locomotion.
+Zefang’s current research is in the development of novel machine learning and optimisation for soil and environmental assessment.